j46-txt/takakia/README.md

 ## About

-Modern web-based LLM interfaces often impose heavy memory and CPU overhead on modest machines. **Takakia** aims to solve this and keep modern AI tools accessible on older, low-spec hardware.
+Modern web-based LLM interfaces often impose heavy memory and CPU overhead on modest machines, **Takakia** aims to solve this for LLMs.

 This project was originally built as a personal tool to support my workflow on an old laptop.
-The name is inspired by the genus _Takakia_, one of the oldest known bryophyte lineages.

 Contributions, issues, and pull requests are welcome!